DARK CHOCOLATE ORANGE MINCE PIESPrep Time: 1.5hr Cooking Time: 22mins Serves: Makes 24

 This combination of flavours is Christmas in one mouthful.
 These dark chocolate orange mince pies filled with delicious mincemeat will make these pies real favourites.
-The touch of Cuban Baracoa Single estate chocolate with orange in the pastry brings that additional magic touch that makes the whole difference.
+The touch of Chocolate Orange in the pastry brings that additional magic touch that makes the whole difference.
 You could eat the pastry on its own, only if the mince meat wasn’t so moreish!
 This is an adaptation of one of my sister’s recipe, the chocolate beautifully complements all the deep, rich flavours of the other ingredients.
-Make your Christmas even better with these treats!

 30g Luscious Orange chocolate, roughly chopped.